atamir93/PeriodParser/README.md

 # Period Parser.
-Simple project to test Regex functionalities on parsing different kind fo date formats to an Period instance.
+Simple project to test Regex on parsing different kind of date formats to an Period instance.